mycloudnexus/kraken/docs/mapping_template_upgrade_guide.md

 ### Development phase

 * Allow multiple versions in development phase.
-* Add release note(functional changes from the previous patch version) with each patch version.
+* Each development version only records the functional changes compared to the previous development version.

 ### Release phase

-* create the the final release version
+* create the the final release version.
-* Merge all change notes (since the last release) into the final release note
+* Merge all change notes (since the last release) into the final release.
-* Remove all development and test versions in directory of mef-soanta/template-upgrade
+* Remove all development and test versions in directory of mef-sonata/template-upgrade.

 ## When to add a new mapping template release